 Fat bike trail conditions will be posted regularly on our grooming report page and social media.

 Where to Ride

-Crystal Creek: We have 9km of groomed singletrack trails available on the Crystal Creek trail system.
+Crystal Creek: OPEN We have 9km of groomed singletrack trails available on the Crystal Creek trail system.
 The start of the singletrack trails can be accessed off the Hiawatha 2km ski loop and heading down the paved hill toward the pond.
 The trails run in the reverse condition of our summer trails in order to maintain the flow with skiers and to avoid potential collisions.
 Fat Biking trail markers are white with an orange border.

-Farmer Lake: Volunteers from the Sault Cycling Club will be dedicating their grooming efforts to the Farmer Lake trail this year.
+Farmer Lake: OPEN Volunteers from the Sault Cycling Club will be dedicating their grooming efforts to the Farmer Lake trail this year.
 When riding, please use caution as it may be narrow and uneven in some areas.
 This is a multi-use trail and open to walkers as well.
 To access, head out towards Mabel Lake and you'll see a sign on your left approx. 1km down the trail leading you to Farmer Lake.
 This trail is approximately 6.5 to 7 km.

-Mabel Lake: Mabel Lake opens later in the year for fat biking.
+Mabel Lake: CLOSED Mabel Lake opens later in the year for fat biking.
 We'll let you know once it has been groomed.
 Keep in mind that this trail has traffic of snowshoers, walkers and skiers and dogs are allowed.
 Please yield appropriately to these other trail users.

 Trail Pass Required